+Lumens vs Watts, what’s the difference?
 Some fixtures produce more light at the same input power than others.
-The energy used is measured in watts.
-The light output is measured in lumens.
+The energy used is measured in watts, while the brightness of the light output is measured in lumens.
+Lumens measure the brightness rather than energy consumption.
 The wattage used is not directly related to the lumen output.
 Some fixtures have a higher efficacy.
 This means that the technology generates more lumens per watt.
 An efficient fixture will put out more lumens per watt (LPW) than an inefficient fixture.

 This is really relevant for any organization, property owner, architect, or electrician.
 Lighting typically accounts for nearly 40% of a commercial building’s power bill.
 Also, a higher LPW ratio reduces the heat generated to produce the light.
 HVAC loads are affected by lighting loads.
 Every watt of power used by your lighting system generates 3.414 BTUs.
 More wattage means more heat; the HVAC must compensate for that heat.